Seattle band's bass player stops shooter at Boise music venue

 Wall received treatment at Saint Alphonsus hospital, according to the band's Facebook page.
 He told KTVB that he is now back home in Seattle recovering.

-While this wasn't how Wall envision the day would end, he's just happy no one else got hurt.
+While this wasn't how Wall envisioned the day would end, he's just happy no one else got hurt.

 Watch more crime news: